WZRD (band): 2011–13: Debut album

 On January 4, 2012, Cudi confirmed on Twitter that there would be a tour for the eponymously titled album, WZRD, beginning in Europe.
 On January 12, Dot da Genius took to Twitter to announce that he and Cudi decided to push WZRD back to a February 28, release date: "Hey guys, WZRD update.
 Me and Cudi have been working on our debut album and it's almost near completion.
 We are in the final stages of mastering but we really had to take time and pay attention to the sonics as this is new territory for us.
 With that being said, we have decided to change the release date.
 We are looking roughly at Feb 28th.
 Y'all know how Cudi is' and I'm the same way.
 Everything has to be in place and now it is.
 I know it's late notice, we were trying to keep the date but got wrapped up making this album perfect for y'all.
 However for making you guys wait a little longer we will release 'Brake' & 'Teleport 2 Me' on iTunes on the previously said date.
 AS WELL AS 'DOSE OF DOPENESS'.
 Hopefully that will hold you guys over until the album drops!"

 On February 13, 2012, WZRD hosted a private listening session for the album at an intimate venue in Los Angeles for a select few.
 Christopher Mintz-Plasse and fellow How to Make It in America co-stars Bryan Greenberg and Eddie Kaye Thomas, were also at attendance to show support.
 Following the album's playback, which ran close to 50 minutes in length, Complex Magazine's Joe La Puma hosted a Q&A for media attending the event.
 According to Kid Cudi, bands that inspired the album include Electric Light Orchestra, Jimi Hendrix, Nirvana, Pixies and Pink Floyd.
-When asked about a follow up to WZRD, Cudi confirmed that they were already recording new music with the hopes of releasing it in the coming months.
+When asked about a follow-up to WZRD, Cudi confirmed that they were already recording new music with the hopes of releasing it in the coming months.
 "I made a new record the other day that's really phenomenal" said Cudi, as Dot added "Expect greatness".

 On February 23, 2012, the entirety of the album was leaked online.
-Following the WZRDs release on February 28, the album debuted at #3 on the US Billboard 200 chart, with first-week sales of 66,000 physical and digital copies in the United States.
-The album also debuted on both the Top Rock Albums and Top Alternative Albums at number one, and at #9 on the Canadian Albums Chart, respectively.
+Following the WZRDs release on February 28, the album debuted at No. 3 on the US Billboard 200 chart, with first-week sales of 66,000 physical and digital copies in the United States.
+The album also debuted on both the Top Rock Albums and Top Alternative Albums at number one, and at No. 9 on the Canadian Albums Chart, respectively.
 The album was the first project released under Kid Cudi's label Wicked Awesome Records.

 WZRD made their U.S. national television debut performing their debut single "Teleport 2 Me, Jamie", on March 6, 2012, on the late-night talk show Conan.